sin5678/inav_cn_wiki/Flight-modes.md

 # List of all flight modes in iNav

-The default flight mode is [`RATE`](/iNavFlight/inav/wiki/Modes#default-flight-mode--no-mode-selected-), this is activate when none of the `Actuall flight modes` is turned on.
+The default flight mode is [`RATE`](/iNavFlight/inav/wiki/Modes#default-flight-mode--no-mode-selected-) (also sometimes called ACRO), this is activated when none of the `actual flight modes` are turned on.

 `Actuall flight modes`